Skip to Content

 View our events and learn more about our Lecture Series here

-Barbara A Humphreys Reading Room
+Barbara A. Humphreys Reading Room

 Barbara A. Humphreys Memorial Reading Room is a notable resource for architecture and urbanism-related research.
 This room houses approximately 2000 volumes including journals and books focusing mainly on architecture and urbanism.
 This collection is available to the students for consultation and the room is staffed by student monitors.
 This space is used as a reading room, group workspace, and personal study space.